nickbeasley/Meet-App/README.md

 Scenario 1: Show a chart with the number of upcoming events in each city <br>

 - Given: A user is viewing a city <br>
-- When: the user clicks on “data visualization” or similar <br>
+- When: The user clicks on “data visualization” or similar <br>
-- Then: a page with graphs of event information/metrics is displayed<br>
+- Then: A page with graphs of event information/metrics is displayed<br>

 ## User Stories: